joseph-crowley/wolfram-cli/problems/transverse-field-zeroes/NOTES.md

 - Solve the transverse-field zeroes problem entirely in Wolfram Language.
 - Keep artifacts and documentation confined to this directory.
+- Respect repo policy: WL-only; no Python or other non-WL sources in `problems/`.

 Summary of Method